ejucovy/django-vcexport/README.txt

 ============

 1. It defines a post_save signal listener which serializes to a text format and saves to the repository.
+You can disable the signal in settings.py (see below)

 2. Each model that you wish to version should subclass its VersionedMixin model.